Steven Spielberg: 1981–1992: Impresario

 Spielberg returned to science fiction with E.T. the Extra-Terrestrial (1982).
-It tells the story of Elliot (Henry Thomas), a young boy who befriends an alien who was accidentally left behind by his companions and is attempting to return home.
-Spielberg eschewed storyboards so that his direction would be more spontaneous, and shot roughly in sequence so that the actors' performances would be authentic as they bonded with and said goodbye to E.T.
+It tells the story of Elliot (Henry Thomas), a young boy who befriends an alien who was left behind by his companions and is trying to return home.
+Spielberg eschewed storyboards so his direction would be more spontaneous and shot roughly in sequence so the actors' performances would be authentic as they bonded with E.T.
 Richard Corliss wrote, "This was the closing-night attraction at the 1982 Cannes Film Festival, a venue not known for blubbering sentiment.
 At the end, as the little critter bade his farewells and the Jules Verne-like space ship left the ground, the audience similarly levitated.
 One heard the audience's childlike applause; one felt their spirits lift.
 This was rapture made audible, palpable ...
 Spielberg orchestrated the movements of the camera and the puppet spaceman with the feelings of—it has to be called love—expressed in young Henry Thomas' yearning face.
 E.T. was the first film character to be a finalist in TIME's Man of the Year sweepstakes.
 It would have been fine with me if the little creature, this lovely film, had won."

 A special screening was organized for Ronald and Nancy Reagan, who were emotional by the end.
 E.T. grossed $700 million worldwide.
 It won four Academy Awards: Best Original Score (John Williams), Best Sound (Robert Knudson, Robert Glass, Don Digirolamo and Gene Cantamessa), Best Sound Editing (Charles L. Campbell and Ben Burtt) and Best Visual Effects (Carlo Rambaldi, Dennis Muren and Kenneth F. Smith).
 Kael wrote of E.T., "His voice is ancient and otherworldly but friendly, humorous.
 And this scaly, wrinkled little man with huge, wide-apart, soulful eyes and a jack-in-the-box neck has been so fully created that he's a friend to us, too; when he speaks of his longing to go home the audience becomes as mournful as Elliot.
 Spielberg has earned the tears that some people in the audience—and not just children—shed.
 Genuinely entrancing movies are almost as rare as extraterrestrial visitors."
 Spielberg co-wrote and produced Poltergeist (Tobe Hooper, 1982), released the same summer as E.T.
-With John Landis, he co-produced the anthology film Twilight Zone: The Movie (1983), contributing the "Kick the Can" segment.
+With John Landis, he produced the anthology film Twilight Zone: The Movie (1983), contributing the "Kick the Can" segment.